OctoFarm/OctoFarm/README.md

 npm run dev
 ```

 - The developer version uses nodemon for live server reloading on changes.
+It will output all the logs to the console.

 ### Installation Production